i Merger control authority

 At the end of this period, if no competition concern remains unsolved, the FCA will clear the concentration.
 Otherwise, the process moves to Phase II.

 If the concentration raises serious doubts as to competition issues, the FCA will initiate an in-depth examination.
 The opening of Phase II usually leads to additional information requests.
 State-of-play meetings and hearings are generally also held.
-The Authority has to issue its decision within 65 working days as from the opening of Phase II.
+The Authority has to issue its decision within 65 working days of the opening of Phase II.
 If commitments, or amendments to commitments previously submitted, are submitted less than 20 working days from the expiry of the 65-day period, the review period is extended by 20 working days from receipt of these commitments or amendments (i.e., it cannot exceed 85 working days as from the opening of Phase II).
 Here again, parties may ask, when necessary, to stop the clock for a period of up to 20 working days (to finalise the commitments, for example).
 The Authority may also stop the clock if parties failed to inform it of new relevant facts when they occurred or failed to provide all or part of the information requested within the deadline, or third parties failed to communicate information requested because of the notifying parties.

-Within 25 working days from the notification of the final decision of the FCA, the Minister for the Economy can, on the basis of public interest grounds (industrial development, companies' competitiveness in an international context, social welfare, etc.), review the case himself or herself and issue a decision based on the aforementioned grounds.
+Within 25 working days of the notification of the final decision of the FCA, the Minister for the Economy can, on the basis of public interest grounds (industrial development, companies' competitiveness in an international context, social welfare, etc.), review the case himself or herself and issue a decision based on the aforementioned grounds.

 On 14 June 2018, for the first time, the Minister for the Economy decided to use his power to re-examine an operation cleared by the FCA.
 On that day, the FCA had authorised the acquisition of certain securities and assets of Agripole (William Saurin) by Cofigeo.
 In that case, Cofigeo had obtained a derogation to the suspensive effect so that it could acquire William Saurin, which was undergoing insolvency proceedings.
 The FCA finally approved this acquisition but ordered the parties to divest a brand and an industrial plant (when the parties do not offer remedies that are acceptable to the FCA, the FCA has the power to order divestitures).
-The Minister for the Economy adopted a decision on 19 July 2018, approving the concentration and waiving the orders that the FCA had imposed to the parties.
+The Minister for the Economy adopted a decision on 19 July 2018, approving the concentration and waiving the orders that the FCA had imposed on the parties.
 According to the Minister for the Economy, the divestitures imposed by the FCA would have jeopardised the parties' restructuring plan and their viability on a short-term basis, and would have increased unemployment in a region where unemployment was already high.
-Accordingly, the Minister for the Economy merely imposed on the parties an order to maintain their level of employment for two years.5
+Accordingly, the Minister for the Economy merely imposed on the parties an order to maintain their level of employment for two years.

 ii Parties' ability to accelerate the review procedure